JairusSW/as-json/README.md

 # Notes

-Performance is nearly equal to the JavaScript JSON implementation which is in C++.
+Performance exceeds JavaScript JSON implementation by an average of 230% but this decreases with larger data packets.

 ## Performance